david7joy/Fraud-Detection-Techniques/README.md

 Also, it will be great if we can put some Positive numbers of improvement that can be affected using Machine learning.

+6) Not sure, if we should put what we will need ? such as system requirements , data requirements and Business insights.

 # Fraud-Detection-Techniques

 Techniques used for fraud detection fall into two primary classes: statistical techniques and artificial intelligence.[3]
 Examples of statistical data analysis techniques are: